Need for autonomy; one of the competencies of a business owner

 The need for autonomy is a key competency of an entrepreneur.
 It is mainly a need that comes deep within; a desire for freedom.
 A positive motivation.
 But, if that implies someone cannot work together with others, it can turn into a negative motivation.

 However, negative motives don’t have to be bad.
 Some manage to become very successful with it.
-Many inventors start of pure frustration.
+Many inventors start with pure frustration.
 Take a look at Steve Jobs.

 Do you want to decide what you do?
 Or do you want to do things your own way, but you stay happy if someone else gave you that assignment?
 In other words, is the motivation internal or external?
 Do you want – no, do you have – to go your own way, or are you okay with following someone else’s orders?